 Evermore Forest Farm

 We’re a family farm in Harris, Minnesota, committed to producing sustainable, chemical-free food, flowers, and forage for our friends, family, and neighbors.
 Our favorites to grow are cut flowers and berries.
 We enjoy connecting with our community through the North Circle Online Farmers Market.
 Thank you for supporting local farms.

 The Ferris Family Farm is a 40-acre multi-generational family farm located between Princeton and Cambridge, Minnesota.
 We raise laying hens, chickens, and pigs using organic farming standards.
 We use no antibiotics and no steroids.

-We feed our animals wholesome, natural feed without soy, no corn, no animal byproducts, and no GMO’s.
-We believe animals that are treated well and fed well, pastured and raised in the sunshine will be happier and healthier.
+We feed our animals wholesome, natural feed without soy, corn, animal byproducts, or GMOs.
+We believe animals that are treated well and fed well, pastured and raised in the sunshine, will be happier and healthier.
 In turn they will provide meat that is healthier for us and has superior flavor and texture.

 We invite you to join us in our venture to feed our bodies with high-quality foods.
 Learn more at ferrisfamilyfarm.com.

 Eichten's Hidden Acres